xcart/xcart-docs/_pages/kb_en/modules/xp_cloud_connector/get_started_with_xp_cloud.md

 After completing the X-Payments Cloud configuration, make sure your X-Payments Cloud payment method is enabled in your X-Cart store.
 ![541-xp-cloud-enabled-1.png]({{site.baseurl}}/attachments/ref_497aaUTF/541-xp-cloud-enabled-1.png)

-This is also possible from the payments listing page:
+This is also possible from your store's payment methods page:
 ![541-xp-cloud-enabled-payments-page.png]({{site.baseurl}}/attachments/ref_497aaUTF/541-xp-cloud-enabled-payments-page.png)